owstron/capstone2020/README.md

-# Financial Stock Modeling of NYSE and NEPSE
+# Forecasting Stock Returns in NYSE and NEPSE

-This project includes the replication of Rapach et. al. (2013) paper (Forecasting Stock Returns) which included models to forecast stock returns in NYSE from 1926 to 2010.
-I am extending the paper to include the up-to-date dataset and also extend it to Nepalese stock market.
+This is my capstone project which includes code for forecasting stock returns in NYSE and NEPSE.
+The code includes replication of some models from Rapach et. al. (2013) paper (Forecasting Stock Returns).
+Then, I have also added Bayesian models trained using PyStan and a RNN-LSTM model.

 The Rapach et. al. (2013) paper is available at: https://www.sciencedirect.com/science/article/pii/B9780444536839000062 The original code for Rapach et. al. (2013) paper is available at: https://sites.google.com/a/slu.edu/rapachde/DataProgramFilesHEF2013.zip